DiSaber/lua_linker/README.md

 print("Hello from the main.lua file")
 -- You can use the main file for staging and move other code into the included files
 ```

+You can also find my previous C++ implementation of the linker [here](https://github.com/DiSaber/Lua-Linker)